the lamentation of swans .the lamentation of swans . by warstar

 "So you are." he confirmed, adjusting his shirt collar in an effort to distract himself from the situation, was he going mad?
 He attempted to block out the sight of her coffin riding on the shoulders of her brothers only hours before.

-But now she looked so real to him, perhaps more alive than she ever had, and he realised how deeply he really had loved her, though never professing it en
+But now she looked so real to him, perhaps more alive than she ever had, and he realised how deeply he really had loved her, though never professing it enough to do it justice.

 "Oh fuck." she said, jamming her two cents into our conversation.
 I tried to ignore her, shoving them back, unwanted as they were.
 "You didn't just say that."